kubernetes/website/docs/concepts/service-catalog/index.md

 ## Architecture

-Service Catalog is built on the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker) and is implemented as an extension API server, controller manager, and etcd operator.
-It communicates with Service Brokers via the OSB API and acts as an intermediary for the Kubernetes API Server in order to negotiate the initial provisioning and return the credentials necessary for the application to use a Managed Service.
+Service Catalog uses the [Open Service Broker API](https://github.com/openClusterServiceBrokerapi/ClusterServiceBroker) to communicate with Service Brokers, acting as an intermediary for the Kubernetes API Server in order to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a Managed Service.

+It is implemented as an extension API server and a controller manager, using Etcd for storage.
 It also uses the [aggregation layer](/docs/concepts/api-extension/apiserver-aggregation/) available in Kubernetes 1.7+ to present its API.

 <br>